Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Back and Neck Injuries

-Whiplash, herniated discs, spinal fractures, and other back and neck injuries are common in truck accidents.
+Whiplash, herniated discs, spinal fractures, facet joint syndrome, and other back and neck injuries are common in truck accidents.
 The sudden jerking motion during a collision can strain or damage the muscles, ligaments, and vertebrae, leading to chronic pain, limited mobility, and long-term discomfort.
 Physical therapy, pain management, and sometimes surgical interventions may be required for recovery.

 Broken Bones and Fractures